Zebra Heliconia

 When a caterpillar is ready to pupate, it crawls to a surface where it can hang.
 It deposits silk at its posterior end and hangs for about a day, as shown below on the left.
 Then it quickly begins its transformation into a chrysalis.
 This transformation takes about a minute.
 In the middle picture below, the skin just behind the head has split.
 In the picture on the right, the caterpillar's skin is pushed up and the chrysalis begins emerging.

-In the photograph above on the right and in the photo below on the left, the butterfly is unfolding its wings by pumping blood into the veins in wings.
-After filling its wing veins with blood, it excretes excess blood from its abdomen.
-Once the wings are fully extended and dry, it's ready to fly, and forage for food.
+In the last photograph above and in far left photograph, the butterfly is unfolding its wings by pumping blood into its wing veins.
+After filling its wing veins with blood, it excretes excess wastes from its abdomen.

 The picture below shows a butterfly that has flown to pentas to feed.

-Below is a close-up photo of the side of a butterfly's head.
-Notice the facets of the eye.
-Butterflies can see both visible light and ultraviolet light.
-They see designs and colors in flowers that we cannot see.
 Once a butterfly spots a good nectar source, it lands on the flower, uncurls its proboscis, places it into the tubular pistil of a flower, and begins sucking up nectar.
-An unusual thing about a zebra longwing is that when it places its proboscis into the pistil, pollen from the flower's stamens sticks to the outside of the proboscis.
-A zebra longwing produces an enzyme that is expelled from the tip of its proboscis; the enzyme digests the pollen.
-The digested pollen can then be sucked up the proboscis.
-The amino acids in the digested pollen give the butterfly extra food/energy for producing reproductive materials and for extending it lifetime.
-Most other butterflies live as adults for a few weeks; a zebra longwing can live up to six months.
+An unusual thing about a zebra heliconia is that when it places its proboscis into the pistil, pollen from the flower's stamens sticks to the outside of the proboscis.
+A zebra heliconia produces an enzyme that is expelled from the tip of its proboscis and digests the pollen.
+The digested pollen is then sucked up the proboscis.
+The amino acids in the digested pollen give the butterfly extra food/energy for producing reproductive materials and for living longer than most butterflies.
+Most other butterflies live only a few weeks as adults; zebra heliconia can live up to six months.

 ___________________________________